xstraven/writer-app/README.md

 Notes
 -----

-- If `OPENROUTER_API_KEY` is not set, the backend returns stubbed responses for development.
+- If `STORYCRAFT_OPENROUTER_API_KEY` is not set, the backend returns stubbed responses for development.
 - Lorebook is persisted to `data/lorebook.json`.
 This is a simple JSON store; switch to a DB if needed.
 - The memory extractor uses Pydantic JSON schema as `response_format` for structured output.